willmca/PokemonAPI/README.md

 <b>Description:</b>

-This is an API that I built from scratch outside of using data from the pokeapi.co.
+This is an API that I built from scratch outside of using data from pokeapi.co.
 The API features three models: Pokemon, Type and Generation.
 The Pokemon model references Type and Generation.
 The API has full CRUD functionality allowing users to create, read, update and destroy what they would like.

 <b>Technologies:</b> Javascript, MongoDB, Heroku, Express